Our People

 -

-Chris is Professor of Sociology and Social Gerontology in the School of Social Sciences at The University of Manchester.
-He is a former President of the British Society of Gerontology and is a Fellow of the Gerontological Society of America.
+Chris Phillipson is an Emeritus Professor of Sociology and Social Gerontology at The University of Manchester.
+His research covers social, political, and economic issues related to ageing, including social exclusion and urban ageing.
+He is a Fellow and former President of the British Gerontological Society and a Fellow of the Gerontological Society of America and has received numerous awards for his work, including an Outstanding Achievement Award from the British Society of Gerontology in 2011.

 View research profile